felixleopoldo/benchpress/docs/source/available_graphs.rst

 ----------------

-Adjacency matrix in .csv format should be stored in the directory ``resources/adjmats/myadjmats``.
+Adjacency matrix of a graph in ``.csv`` format.
+Must be stored in the directory ``resources/adjmats/myadjmats``.
-The graph is referenced by the corresponding filename of the adjacency matrix.
+The graph is referenced by the corresponding filename.

 * The first row should contain the labels of the variables.
 * The columns should be separated by a comma (,).